Guidelines for the surrender and retention of property and searches

 These are guidelines only, not a reference manual.

-- describe the responsibilities of boards of trustees
+- describe the responsibilities of school boards

 - explain the legislation and processes